atkinsl88/atkinsl88/README.md

-Hi!
+<p>I'm Liam - a former Software Engineering Immersive student at General Assembly (SEI 49).
+Currently a Digital Project Manager at Investis Digital and a freelance Web Developers.</p>

-I'm Liam - a former Software Engineering Immersive student at General Assembly (SEI 49).
-Currently a Digital Project Manager and also a freelance Web Developers.
-Here's some of my recent projects.</br></br>
+<p>Here's some of my recent projects.</p>

 **IN PROGRESS:**</br>